 Advance Care Planning conversations are often difficult to start.
 Even though friends and family want to honor your wishes, they might have trouble talking about end-of-life care.
 However, if they don’t know what your wishes are, they can’t follow them.

 These are conversations we all need to make through out our lifetime, not just when facing a life limiting illness or crisis.
-Talking together is the answer to help you give the gift of letting others know your end-of-life wishes
+Talking together, and often, is the answer to help you give the gift of letting others know your end-of-life wishes

 The Quesnel & District Hospice Palliative Care Association offers a variety resources for you to explore, from articles, videos, and website links.